 From these tables, the need from substandard rental units can be drawn.
 There are 696 substandard rental units in the market area.
-Because 21.1% of the renter households have an elderly 55+ householder, we can determine there are 147 elderly substandard rental units.

 From the figures above the number of substandard units in each appropriate income range can be estimated in the table below.